davewsmith/play/htmx/NOTES.md

 ## Round 0

-Get the basic plumbing in place with one working example.
+Got the basic plumbing in place with one working example.

 Noting from the outset that there are a few options for Flask that add server-side htmx affordances.
 Not going there yet.